GaryChengld/LearningAWS/DAV-C01-preparation.md

 * Amazon SQS supports dead-letter queues, which other queues (source queues) can target for messages that can't be processed (consumed) successfully.
 Dead-letter queues are useful for debugging your application or messaging system because they let you isolate problematic messages to determine why their processing doesn't succeed.
 Amazon SQS does not create the dead-letter queue automatically.
 You must first create the queue before using it as a dead-letter queue.
 <img src="https://media.datacumulus.com/aws-dva-pt/assets/pt2-q59-i1.jpg">

+* Amazon SQS automatically deletes messages that have been in a queue for more than the maximum message retention period.
+The default message retention period is 4 days.
+However, you can set the message retention period to a value from 60 seconds to 1,209,600 seconds (14 days) using the SetQueueAttributes action.

 * There are no message limits for storing in SQS, but 'in-flight messages' do have limits.
 Make sure to delete messages after you have processed them.
 There can be a maximum of approximately 120,000 inflight messages (received from a queue by a consumer, but not yet deleted from the queue).

 * Delay queues let you postpone the delivery of new messages to a queue for several seconds, for example, when your consumer application needs additional time to process messages.
 If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.
 The default (minimum) delay for a queue is 0 seconds.
 The maximum is 15 minutes.